pittgoose/facebook-group-anon/README.md

 ### 3: Create a form for users to submit their anonymous posts
 1. Add a new form called 'Anonymous Post Submission Form'.
 1. Give the form whatever Form Title you wish.
-1. Add a "short answer" question (I have "Please write a short subject line for your post" as the text, and I limited this field to 50 characters)
+1. Add a "short answer" question (I have "Please write a short subject line for your post" as the text, and I limited this field to 50 characters).
-1. Add a "paragraph" question (I have "Please write your post here" and I limited it to 3000 characters to make the moderators job less hellish)
+1. Add a "paragraph" question (I have "Please write your post here" and I limited it to 3000 characters to make the moderators job less hellish).
+1. Switch to the 'Responses' tab and click the vertical three dots next to the green 'Create a spreadsheet' button.
+Choose 'Select response destination'.
+1. Choose 'Select existing spreadsheet'.
+1. Choose the 'Data Storage' sheet.
-1. At the top right corner, to the right of the "Send" button, click on the vertical three dots, and select "Script editor".
+1. Finally, at the top right corner of the form, to the right of the "Send" button, click on the vertical three dots, and select "Script editor".
 This will take you to...

 ### 4: Create a script to send user submissions to moderators for moderation
 1. In the script editor, replace all of the code in Code.gs file with the code found in `google-scripts/member-post-submission.js`.